Responsibility

 Our goal is to make sustainable choices as easy as possible and to integrate climate-friendly practices into daily life.
 We communicate clearly why even small actions matter and how everyone can contribute.

-Our buildings are home to students, retirees, families, singles, working people, the unemployed, and people from diverse cultural backgrounds.
-We promote balanced and equal development across all neighborhoods.
-We also support those who need help coping with everyday challenges and maintaining their homes.
+Our residents are a diverse group of people from different backgrounds and life situations.
+We promote balanced and equal development across neighbourhoods and support those who need help in managing everyday life and maintaining their housing.

 We provide affordable homes and keep rents reasonable